 Historical and Playable Design

 Tree-lined bentgrass fairways, small undulating greens, and large mature oak trees are just a few characteristics of this classic layout.
 Elevated tee boxes offer visually stunning views of the rolling terrain and manicured fairways.
-With four sets of tees, the Golf Course is very player-friendly for golfers new to the game, but is still quite challenging for the low handicap players.
+With five sets of tees, the Golf Course is very player-friendly for golfers new to the game, but is still quite challenging for the low handicap players.

 Junior Golf Programs

 The Junior Golf Program at the Piqua Country Club is dedicated to bringing the game of golf and its values to our young Members.
 Certainly, improvement in each player's ability is a fundamental goal and we do this quite well.
 We also incorporate honesty, fairness, courage, social interaction, competition, and sportsmanship into the junior program.
-The Pro Shop staff believes that playing golf can contribute to a child's personal and social values while providing them with an outlet for fun in the outdoors.
+The Pro Shop Team Members believe that playing golf can contribute to a child's personal and social values while providing them with an outlet for fun in the outdoors.
 Contact us today for our latest junior golf programs and camps.

 - Junior PGA League

 - Individual Instruction